authts/sample-keycloak-react-oidc-context/README.md

 1. The server requests the JSON web key set
     - **Request URL**: GET http://localhost:8080/realms/master/protocol/openid-connect/certs
     - **Response body**: _Omitted for brevity.
 Go to the request URL to see it_
-1. The [jose](https://github.com/panva/jose) library consumes the JSON web key set, then uses it to verify the JWT (JSON web token)
+1. The [jose](https://github.com/panva/jose) library consumes the JSON web key set, then uses it to verify the token
 1. The server responds to the React app

 ## Seeded data